opensearch-project/documentation-website/_data-prepper/common-use-cases/codec-processor-combinations.md

 ## EventJson

-The `event_json` output codec is used to convert event data and metadata into a json format that can be sent to a sent (like `s3` sink).
-And an `event_json` input codec can be used to read the event and it's metadata back to create an event in the DataPrepper.
+The `event_json` output codec converts event data and metadata into JSON format to send to a sink, such as an S3 sink.
+The `event_json` input codec reads the event and its metadata to create an event in Data Prepper.